iosamuel/souch/README.md

 	});

-	var products = db.newDoc('product'); // here we use the default type field in our docs, so just pass the value for this field var users = db.newDoc({ _type:'user' }); // here we use a diferent field name than the default, so we pass the name of the field and his value
+	var products = db.newDoc('product'); // here we use the default type field in our docs, so just pass the value for this field var users = db.newDoc({ myType:'user' }); // here we use a diferent field name than the default ('type'), so we pass the name of the field and his value

 ### GET